-Only the DFW RIMS Board of Directors, on a person deemed worthy of such a distinguished honor, shall confer an Honorary Membership that expires 1 year after being awarded.
+Only the DFW RIMS Board of Directors, or a person deemed worthy of such a distinguished honor, shall confer an Honorary Membership that expires 1 year after being awarded.
 An affirmative vote of at least two-thirds (2/3) of the entire Board of Directors is needed to confer an Honorary Membership.
 An Honorary Member does not pay dues.
-The DFW RIMS Organization may grant a DFW RIMS Organization Honorary Membership, as it deems appropriate, pursuant to the above criteria.
-The DFW RIMS Organization Honorary Membership, is recognized only by DFW RIMS, and does not entitle the honoree to the benefits associated within National RIMS Membership.
+DFW RIMS may grant a DFW RIMS Honorary Membership, as it deems appropriate, pursuant to the above criteria.
+The DFW RIMS Honorary Membership is recognized only by DFW RIMS and does not entitle the honoree to the benefits associated within a Global RIMS Membership.

-Class II – DFW RIMS Organization Educational Member (Non-Voting Member)
+Class II – DFW RIMS Educational Member (Non-Voting Member)

 An individual, who is a faculty member at an institution of higher learning or chairing a department at such an institution, may be extended the opportunity to be an Educational Member.
 This membership shall be carried with the faculty member from educational institution to educational institution.

-If a subject meets the requirements of a DFW RIMS Organization Educational Member then they may apply annually for a DFW RIMS Organization Educational Membership.
+If a subject meets the requirements of a DFW RIMS Educational Member then they may apply annually for a DFW RIMS Educational Membership.
 This excludes the individual from voting rights, unless the Educational Member pays local dues.
-The DFW RIMS Organization may grant a DFW RIMS Organization Educational Membership, as it deems appropriate, pursuant to the above criteria.
-The DFW RIMS Organization Educational Membership, will be recognized by the DFW RIMS Organization only, and does not entitle the Educational Member to the benefits associated with membership in National RIMS.
-The DFW RIMS Organization Educational Membership will be granted a waiver of the DFW RIMS Organization Dues.
+DFW RIMS may grant a DFW RIMS Educational Membership as it deems appropriate pursuant to the above criteria.
+The DFW RIMS Educational Membership will be recognized only by DFW RIMS, and does not entitle the Educational Member to the benefits associated with membership in Global RIMS.
+The DFW RIMS Educational Membership will be granted a waiver of the DFW RIMS dues.

-Class II – DFW RIMS Organization Student Member (Non-Voting Member)
+Class II – DFW RIMS Student Member (Non-Voting Member)

 A Student Membership may be granted to a full-time student enrolled in at least twelve credit hours per term in a college or university, provided such individual is not otherwise eligible for membership in another class.
-The DFW RIMS Organization may grant a DFW RIMS Organization DFW RIMS Organization Student Membership, as it deems appropriate, pursuant to the above criteria.
-The DFW RIMS Organization Student Membership, will be recognized by the DFW RIMS Organization only, and does not entitle the Student Member to the benefits associated with membership in National RIMS.
-The DFW RIMS Organization Student Membership will grant a waiver of the DFW RIMS Organization Membership dues.
+DFW RIMSmay grant a DFW RIMS Student Membership as it deems appropriate, pursuant to the above criteria.
+The DFW RIMS Student Membership will be recognized by DFW RIMS only, and does not entitle the Student Member to the benefits associated with membership in Global RIMS.
+The DFW RIMS Student Membership will grant a waiver of the DFW RIMS dues.

-Class II - DFW RIMS Organization Transitional Member (Non-Voting Member)
+Class II – DFW RIMS Transitional Member (Non-Voting Member)

 A Transitional Membership may be granted to a current Risk Management Individual upon that individual’s